-More specifically, the confinement conditions deducted from the well hydrographs are also consistent with the four different hydrogeological contexts defined in the study area.
-These contexts are represented by thick dashed lines in Figure B.3 and were defined based on the physiography, the spatial coverage of surficial deposits, and the geological rock formations of the Monteregie Est region.
+Morover, the confinement conditions inferred from the well hydrographs are consistent with the four hydrogeological contexts that were defined for this study area (Carrier et al., 2013).
+These contexts are represented by thick dashed lines in Figure B.3 and were defined based on physiography, surficial geology spatial coverage, and characteristics of the bedrock formations.
 A discussion relative to each context is presented in some details in the following paragraphs.